Local credit union CLEVR Money supports kids activities

 In an attempt to ensure families are not put off by the cost, the team tries hard to keep any payment down to around 50p or £1 and any shortfall is covered by monies received from fundraising activities held throughout the year, such as bingo, family fun days and donations.

 Dot said: “This donation is really wonderful and will go towards giving the children of Farringdon Park a fantastic summer of activities that they will really enjoy.
 We have a small, but dedicated, group of volunteers helping to do great things for our community, and we’re thrilled that CLEVR Money has recognised that and wants to support our community group.”

-Anthony said: “We know how expensive summer can be for parents with the kids out of school, so the activities staged by centres like this are a Godsend.
+A spokesperson said: “We know how expensive summer can be for parents with the kids out of school, so the activities staged by centres like this are a Godsend.
 We don’t want anyone unable to take part in the activities because of the cost, so we hope this donation will help to make sure as many children benefit as possible.

 “As a not-for-profit organisation ourselves, we don’t have a huge pot of funding to give away, but we do have a small community fund that we can dip into for causes such as this.
 We’re so impressed by the hard work of Dot and her team and we’re delighted to be able to help out in some small way."

 As the local credit union, CLEVR Money provides savings accounts and ethical loans to people within the community.
 Loan interest rates are capped and all members are offered help and advice to sort out their money worries.
 More than 30 people from Ribbleton have signed up as members since the community sessions started six weeks ago.
 Staff from CLEVR Money attend every Wednesday morning while the breakfast club is in full swing.